Brandon-short/Brandon-short.github.io/ccna.md

   - routers can be programmed to route directed broadcasts but it's usually disabled by default
 - Local Broadcast Address
   - used to communicate with all devices on a local network
   - the request would look like 255.255.255.255
   - always dropped by routers unless DHCP helpers & relays are in place
 - Local Loopback address
   - 127.X.X.X ( usually 127.0.0.1)
   - or ::1 for ipv6
   - used to test a devices TCP/IP stack
 - RFC1918 addresses
   - private and non-routable addresses
     - 10.0.0.0/8
     - 172.16.0.0/12
     - 192.168.0.0/16
 - IPv4 Link-Local Addresses
   - RFC 3927 Automatic Private IP Address ( APIPA)
   - non-routable
+- Subnet Masks
+  - if 2 devices are on the same subnet they may not need a default gateway.
+If they are not on the same subnet they may require a default gateway to communicate
+- CIDR
+  - Classless inter-domain routing
+  - Variable length subnet mask (VLSM)
+  -